 Naoko Takahashi winning the 2000 Olympic marathon title (© Getty Images)

-Naoko Takahashi, the first woman to run a marathon within 2:20, has become the latest athletics star to generously donate a competition item from their career to the World Athletics Heritage Collection.
+Naoko Takahashi, the first woman to run a marathon in under two hours 20 minutes, has become the latest athletics star to generously donate a competition item from their career to the World Athletics Heritage Collection.

 Takahashi clocked an Olympic marathon record of 2:23:14 on 24 September 2000 to win at the Sydney Olympic Games.
 It was the first Olympic victory at the marathon by a Japanese woman and her Games record was not broken until 2012.